ltdrdata/ComfyUI-Inspire-Pack/README.md

   * `ImageBatchSplitter //Inspire`, `LatentBatchSplitter //Inspire`: The script divides a batch of images/latents into individual images/latents, each with a quantity equal to the specified `split_count`.
 An additional output slot is added for each `split_count`.
 If the number of images/latents exceeds the `split_count`, the remaining ones are returned as the "remained" output.
   * `Color Map To Masks (Inspire)`: From the color_map, it extracts the top max_count number of colors and creates masks. min_pixels represents the minimum number of pixels for each color.
   * `Select Nth Mask (Inspire)`: Extracts the nth mask from the mask batch.

-* KSampler Progress - In KSampler, the sampling process generates latent batches.
-By using `Video Combine` node from [ComfyUI-VideoHelperSuite](https://github.com/Kosinkadink/ComfyUI-VideoHelperSuite), you can create a video from the progress.

-* Backend Cache - Nodes for storing arbitrary data from the backend in a cache and sharing it across multiple workflows.
+### Backend Cache - Nodes for storing arbitrary data from the backend in a cache and sharing it across multiple workflows.
   * `Cache Backend Data (Inspire)`: Stores any backend data in the cache using a string key.
 Tags are for quick reference.
   * `Retrieve Backend Data (Inspire)`: Retrieves cached backend data using a string key.
   * `Remove Backend Data (Inspire)`: Removes cached backend data.